Carl E. Taylor: Publications

-Honors and awards

-In addition to his earned degrees, Taylor received honorary degrees from Muskingum College, Towson State University, China’s Tongji University, Peking Union Medical College and Johns Hopkins University.
-In 1993, President Bill Clinton recognized him for "Sustained work to protect children around the world in especially difficult circumstances and a life-time commitment to community based primary care.”

 Legacy

-With an eight-decade long career in international health, he has influenced thousands around the world.
-His stories of adventure and service enabled them to believe that they too could create just and lasting change.
 He continued to teach a course at JHSPH on Primary Health Care with special emphasis on community-based approaches until one week before his death.
 He has inspired and influenced directly or indirectly many successful community-based health interventions, such as Comprehensive Rural Health Project, Jamkhed and the Home-based newborn care developed by Drs Abhay Bang and Rani Bang among many others.